 Everything tells a tale.
 Every riffle, every leaf, every fly, every thread wrap, and every car ride contain countless stories, and we want to tell those stories.

 I started TaleTellers in 2016 with the backbone of tying and selling custom flies, committed to creating premium flies for all!
 As my customer list grew throughout nearly every state in the US and many provinces of Canada, I decided to begin my next adventure - a full-service fly shop!
-We are already in cahoots with many different fly fishing companies and plan on having all the fly-tying materials you can dream of plus rods, reels, lines, and loads of other gear!
+The idea is the same though - provide a premium experience where all feel welcomed, helped, and can get the information they need to begin their fly fishing journey!

 About the Owner:

 My name is Ethan Martin.
 I am married and have two daughters.
 I was born and raised in the Shenandoah Valley.
 I began fly fishing at the age of 10, but didn't have easy access to the many different rivers, streams, and lakes around me.
 What I did have was an over abundance of tales.
 I've always loved sharing and hearing stories.
 These tales from other people's adventures included fish, deer, turkey, mountains, streams, fly rods, and the "Wild West."
 Through those stories all sorts of dreams entered my young brain.
 I was hooked, not even from personal experience, but through other people's passion!
 I have been blessed to be able to create quite a few of my own stories over the past several years.